nitrosocke/dreambooth-training-guide/README.md

 What kind of results would i get if i run dreambooth training on that ?
 - It might overwrite the trained data from the samples images with your new ones.
 I never actually tried it though.

-Reckon i can checkpoint merge this one with one that's trained with my face?
-And get myself as Disney person?
+Can I merge your model with a model trained on my face to make myself in that style?
 - We had mixed reports on that but a few successfully did their faces with img2img.
 I don't know about merging though

 Does Shivram retrain the encoder as well or is the encoder frozen with his training script?
 - it trains the text encoder as well if you use the flag for that

-I'd love to see the connection of selected images.
-Curious what's a good mix of training data when training styles.
+What sort of iamges do you use for your dataset when training a style?
 - I usually try to go for mostly characters with different backgrounds and lighting and maybe 10% scenes and landscape shots.

-is there a youtube guide for dreambooth locally?
+Is there a youtube guide for dreambooth locally?
 - I just followed the instructions on this repo: https://github.com/ShivamShrirao/diffusers/tree/main/examples/dreambooth by looking through the colab you can see how it should work.